crowsonkb/clip-guided-diffusion/README.md

 - `--eta`: the multiplier for the noise variance.
 0 gives ODE sampling, 1 gives standard diffusion SDE sampling. (default: 1.0)

 `eta` higher than 1 is supported and produces a "soft" effect when raised to 1.5 or 2.

+- `--image-prompts`: the image prompts and weights (path to image and weight separated by colons) to use (default: None)

 - `--init`: the initial image (default: None)